Why The Red Ribbon is founded in İstanbul?

 and the state to ensure correct information and promote safe sexual behavior,

 *Support organizations that face capacity problems, due to being the only organization working in a specific field,

 * Aim to stop the spread of HIV in Turkey, as it is still possible at this stage.

-Turkey’s first HIV/AIDS only civil society organization was founded in 2005.
+Turkey’s first community based HIV/AIDS organization was founded in 2005.
 Within a decade, with an enormous amount effort and relentless and dedicated work, they have made a great contribution to change the perception of HIV into a more positive one.
 As a result of these contributions, many different NGOs targeting various parts of the society have taken responsibility on addressing HIV/AIDS and have run numerous projects.

 At Red Ribbon Istanbul, we aim to increase the number of correct and qualified materials readily available and to also run transparent and measurable projects, benefiting from these experiences.
 We would like to thank those, with whom we’ve worked together in the past, those with whom we’ve grown together, and those with whom we will work jointly for the social good in the future.